10-87952235-C-G

 Not observed in large population cohorts (Lek et al., 2016); In silico analysis, which includes protein predictors and evolutionary conservation, supports a deleterious effect; This variant is associated with the following publications: (PMID: 11156408, 26933808) -

 The p.P204A variant (also known as c.610C>G), located in coding exon 6 of the PTEN gene, results from a C to G substitution at nucleotide position 610.
 The proline at codon 204 is replaced by alanine, an amino acid with highly similar properties.
+This variant was determined to be de novo in at least one individual with features consistent with PTEN hamartoma tumor syndrome (External communication).
+In a massively parallel functional assay using a humanized yeast model, lipid phosphatase activity for this variant was functionally deficient (Mighell TL et al. Am J Hum Genet, 2018 May;102:943-955).
 This amino acid position is highly conserved in available vertebrate species.
-In addition, this alteration is predicted to be possibly damaging and deleterious by PolyPhen and SIFT in silico analyses, respectively.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear. -
+In addition, this alteration is predicted to be deleterious by in silico analysis.
+Based on the majority of available evidence to date, this variant is likely to be pathogenic. -

 Computational scores